jacobdotcosta/kcp/README.md

 # Scenario 1

 Objective:
-- Create a kcp workspace,
+- Create a kcp workspace `root:my-org` and move the context to this workspace,
-- Deploy a Quarkus application,
+- Deploy a Quarkus application within the workspace,
-- Access the application deployed on the physical cluster (using kubectl proxy)
+- Access the application deployed on the physical cluster (e.g: kubectl proxy)
-- Move the workspace one level up (e.g root) and verify that no deployments exist as workspaces are isolated
+- Move the workspace one level up (e.g `root`) and verify that no deployments exist as workspaces are isolated

 ## Step-by-Step